Michael Griffin (American football): Tennessee Titans

-2014 season

-In Griffin's 2014 Season he had a career-high 112 tackles and 3 sacks.
+In Griffin's 2014 season, he had a career-high 112 tackles and 3 sacks.
 Griffin also recorded 2 interceptions and 5 pass deflections while playing all 16 games.

-2015 season

-In Griffin's ninth season he recorded 101 tackles, 1 sack, 1 interception and 3 pass deflections.
-On February 9, 2016 Griffin was released ending his 9-year stint with the Titans.
+In Griffin's ninth season in 2015, he recorded 101 tackles, 1 sack, 1 interception and 3 pass deflections.
+On February 9, 2016, Griffin was released ending his 9-year stint with the Titans.

 Minnesota Vikings

 Griffin signed with the Minnesota Vikings on March 9, 2016.
 On September 3, 2016, he was placed on injured reserve.
 On September 8, he was released from the Vikings' injured reserve.

 Carolina Panthers

 On September 27, 2016, Griffin signed with the Carolina Panthers.

 Retirement

 On May 6, 2018, he signed a one-day contract to retire as a member of the Tennessee Titans.

 Flag football

 In 2018, Griffin played as a member of the Roadrunners led by former quarterback, Michael Vick, in the American Flag Football League.